omnia-network/omnia-proxy/README.md

 # omnia-proxy
 The omnia-proxy is a proxy server that is used to expose Gateways to the internet.
 It is a reverse proxy that is configured to route traffic to the appropriate Gateway based on the `X-Forward-To-Peer` header of the request.
 This header **must** contain the **UUID** assigned by the proxy to the Gateway.
+See [Endpoints](#endpoints) for more details.

-A `X-Forward-To-Port` header can be used to specify the port to which the request should be forwarded (by default, it is set to `8888`).
+A `X-Forward-To-Port` header can be used to specify to which port on the peer the request should be forwarded (by default, it is set to `8888`, the default Gateway WoT Servient port).

 Since it uses WireGuard under the hood, the Backend would see the request as coming from the omnia-proxy and not the actual Gateway.
 Because of this, the omnia-proxy will also keep track of Gateways remote IPs and add the `X-Proxied-For` header to the request to preserve the original Gateway IP address.